layilin/SP23-33852/_texts/sc-page004.md

 [^f4n5]: Pompey or Gnaeus Pompeius Magnus (106-48 BCE) was a member of the First Triumvirate.
 He defeated Mithridates, King of Pontus, and established military order in the eastern provinces of the Roman empire.

-[^f4n6]: In this note, Grainger traces the movement of sugar cane from Asia, where it was first cultivated, to Europe and then the Americas.
+[^f4n6]: In this note, Grainger traces the movement of sugar cane from India, where it was first refined, to Europe and then the Americas.

 ---